 A consensus statement has been developed to assist sonographers when discussing unexpected findings in obstetric ultrasound settings.
+This document has been referred to in the 2023 Pregnancy loss review.

-Some of the principles can be applied to any area of practice.
+Some of the principles within the consensus guidelines can be applied to any area of practice.
 See Consensus guidelines for the delivery of unexpected news in obstetric ultrasound: The ASCKS framework and the supplementary files.